leonorae/HereItIs/PAGE_TESTING.md

 ### Data needed to render the page
 - List of upcoming events (limited to next 10)
 - Featured artists (if any)
-- User's location (for event recommendations)
+- User's location (for event recommendations) <!-- Might be difficult to implement first time MA -->

 ### Link destinations for the page
 - Event details pages
 - Artist profile pages
-- Search/Filter events page
+- Search/Filter events page <!-- Might not be needed, MA -->
 - static "about page"

 ### List of tests for verifying the rendering of the page